Tdap Vaccine

 Here’s how it works:

-It usually takes a couple weeks after receiving the vaccine for your body to start producing these protective antibodies.
-When you're pregnant, this process might take slightly longer.
-Getting the Tdap vaccine at the recommended time (ideally between 27-32 weeks of pregnancy) gives your body enough time to make protective antibodies and pass them to your baby.
+It usually takes about two weeks for your body to start producing antibodies after vaccination.
+During pregnancy, it may take slightly longer.
+That’s why the recommended time to get the Tdap vaccine is between 27 and 32 weeks of pregnancy.
+This gives your body enough time to make antibodies and pass them to your baby.

 See video: How Vaccines Protect Moms and Babies